 Textbooks: Reconstructing Archaeological sites 2019 by Panagiotis Karkanas and Paul Goldberg (Wiley Blackwell), Practical and Theoretical Geoarchaeology 2006 by Paul Goldberg and Richard I. Macphail (Blackwell) (new edition expected in early 2022) and Microarchaeology 2010 by Stephen Weiner (Cambridge University Press).

 A syllabus will be emailed 3 weeks before the start of the field school.

-The cost for Room and Board is 300 euros for the entire week.
-No tuition or membership fees.
+The cost for Room and Board is 350 euros for the entire week.
 Travel costs to Greece and to the site are not included.

 Application materials include one paragraph explaining why the candidate is interested in participating in the course, a CV, a list of grades (unofficial transcript), and names and email addresses of two referees.